thexant/BotReadme/index.md

 - `ping:` - Whether to ping the LFG role (true/false)
 - `grinding:` - Whether to ping the grinding role for resource farming (true/false)
 - `vc_name:` - Create a temporary squad voice channel after deploying
+- `global` - whether to deploy globally, omitting this defaults deployments to local.

 Examples:
 ```